05 Apr Principles of Open Awareness: Grounding

 Low tone muscles make the body feel like it’s flopping or bowing down towards the earth like the weight of heavy snow on the branches of a winter tree.
 Instead of a sense of support from the earth, there’s a sense of heaviness, like this person has to work against forces that are pulling them down, down, down.

-propped relationship to the earth is the opposite.
+A propped relationship to the earth is the opposite.
 A propped person’s body is marked by high tone or contracted muscles.

 Picture an alpha male business man with his chest puffed up, fists clenched, and shoulders tense like shoulder pads are in his suit coat.
 This person appears to be competing with gravity to win.
 There’s a sense of distrust of the ground’s support, and an overuse of energy to stay so forcefully propped.

-The goldilocks grounded relationship to the earth Donna calls yield
+The goldilocks grounded relationship to the earth Donna calls yield.

 Like when you yield while driving, there’s a give and take.
 You slow down to look and are equally prepared to stop or go, depending on the needs of the situation.
 You’re in a flexible and participatory relationship to your context.